 Bianchi, Ridley, Montague, GT, Garmin and All things Apple

 I look at it this way Addict...
-I've dropped 39kg in 16months, and my man boobs have gone from flabby disgusting 47yr old ones, to looking like a nice young 20 yr old's (but with hair)
+I've dropped 39kg in 16months, and my man !!
+BAN ME NOW FOR SWEARING !! have gone from flabby disgusting 47yr old ones, to looking like a nice young 20 yr old's (but with hair)

-I am 47 BTW but at least my man boobs look younger
+I am 47 BTW but at least my man !!
+BAN ME NOW FOR SWEARING !! look younger

 GT Avalanche 1.0 | TCR Alliance 0 | Giant Bowery | BMW K1300R